brucedkyle/ibmcloud_for_partners/docs/cloud/baremetal-vpc-vmware.md

 # VMware solutions on VPC

-The IBM Cloud® for VMware Solutions offerings help you extend your existing VMware® virtualized data center into IBM Cloud.
+The **IBM Cloud® for VMware Solutions** offerings help you extend your existing VMware® virtualized data center into IBM Cloud.

+!!! important

     The IBM Cloud bare metal server for IBM Cloud VPC provides you compute capacity to host VMware workloads in the IBM Cloud VPC.

 With this solution, you have the flexibility to design a VMware deployment for your needs, which is integrated with IBM Cloud VPC.
 The following diagram shows an overview of the solution.